Do you want to drive direct bookings and build a brand for your vacation rental business? Are you unsure your properties even need a website?

 Now that you know how important your direct channel is to your business.
 Here’s a look at what you’ll need to get your vacation rental website off the ground.

 Defining a brand gives direction to your marketing efforts

 If your short-term rentals have been in business for a while, you likely have a good sense of your target market — the specific group of travelers that is most likely to book your property.

 Knowing your ideal guest helps you define your brand — the qualities that will make people search for your business — which, in turn, helps you make better-informed decisions about your brand’s image.
 That image includes details such as your:

 - Overall design package that will help people identify and remember your vacation rental

-Your vacation rental website is a blank slate for creative marketing ideas.
+Your direct channel is a blank slate for creative marketing ideas.
 But you need to start with the basic information prospective guests expect to find.
 That includes: